suurjaak/Deckathlon/README.md

                               with next players making their move face down as well),

             "response": {
+                "amount":     whether next player needs to match the number of cards in previous move;
                 "level":      whether next player needs to match the card level of previous move;
-                "suite":      whether next player needs to follow the card suite of previous move;
+                "suite":      whether next player needs to follow the card suite of previous move, or more options as {
-                "amount":     whether next player needs to match the number of cards in previous move;
+                  "trump":    "mandatory"   if player must play trump if they have trump but don't have suite "optional"    if player can play trump if they don't have suite "alternative" if player can play trump even if they have suite }
             },

             "win": {          for non-trick-taking games: